ea5gvk/EA7EE-MMDVM_CM/README.md

 - Define Icon and message of Node sent to ARPS-IS (done & uploaded)
 - Use GM button from Yaesu Equipment to put repeating beacon directly to APRS-IS (done & uploaded)
 - Display number of nodes connected to master server TG on Wires-X connect info (done & uploaded)
-- Store WiresX SMS and Photo on Node for later retrieval (working on it)
+- Store WiresX SMS and Photo on Node for later retrieval (done & uploaded, testing)
 - Send WiresX SMS to email and Telegram and back (working on it)
 - Send WiresX Photo to email and Telegram and back (working on it)

 Please be patient, I will upload my code on the repository as soon as possible and will mark those functions uploaded.

-This software is licensed under the GPL v2 and is intended for amateur and educational use only.
+This software is licensed under the GPL v3 and is intended for amateur and educational use only.
 Use of this software for commercial purposes is strictly forbidden.

 # How to get the source and compile the program right inside the Rasperry Pi pi-star distribution.